 What are the major production challenges the Stage would face producing this play in our space?

 Practical and Artistic Concerns

-Who else would be joining you on this production, and in what capacity?
+Who else might be joining you on this production, and in what capacity?
 We recognize you may not want to make promises to other artists too far in advance, but we ask directors to consider who else is interested in working with you on your play.
 Please identify any individuals likely to join your production team (designers, stage managers, carpenters, dialect coaches, choreographers, etc.).
 Strong commitments from collaborators are encouraged.

 In which production areas will you need the most help recruiting talent?
 The Stage will pair directors with producers to help assemble final teams.
 This answer will help the Stage plan the most effective use of our resources.

 Will you have special needs or demands of the cast and/or crew beyond those immediately apparent in the script?

-THANK YOU FOR ADDRESSING THESE QUESTIONS.
+THANK YOU FOR ADDRESSING THESE QUESTIONS!